From the Book:

-In order for the Patronus spell to work, one must think of a strong, happy memory.
+- In order for the Patronus spell to work, one must think of a strong, happy memory.
 After a failed attempt, Harry mentioned that there is one memory that might be strong enough.
-He tried it and it managed to stop the Boggart Dementor.
-He later told Lupin that the memory was of his parents.
+He tries it and it manages to stop the Boggart Dementor.
+He later tells Lupin that the memory was of his parents.
 Harry didn't even know if it was real or not, but it worked.

-In Prisoner of Azkaban, a very quick moment, but one that also doubles as a CMOA, is when Harry, Hermione, and Ron are being threatened by werewolf-Lupin, and Snape's first, knee-jerk reaction is to get between the kids and the werewolf and throw out his arms in a "oh-no-you-don't" gesture.
-Even better because this wasn't a "oh, meh, I gotta go save Potter's sorry life again" moment; it was a knee-jerk reaction on Snape's part.
+- In Prisoner of Azkaban, there's a very quick moment, but one that also doubles as a CMOA, when Harry, Hermione, and Ron are being threatened by werewolf-Lupin, and Snape's first, knee-jerk reaction is to get between the kids and the werewolf and throw out his arms in a "oh-no-you-don't" gesture.
+It's even better because this wasn't an "oh, meh, I gotta go save Potter's sorry life again" moment; it was a knee-jerk reaction on Snape's part.

 - He even does it twice: When he and the trio all fall to the ground after Lupin tries to attack them, he immediately jumps to his feet and throws out his arms again.
 The implication in that scene is that, while Snape may have his Jerkass moments and personally can't stand Harry and his friends, he's still a teacher, damn it, and he won't let anyone hurt his students.